How To Be Aware Of The Passive Aggressive Behaviour Among Us

 The absence, results in missing a key deadline which as a result deters the departments productivity, which then reflects poorly on his supervisor.

 The supervisor as a result, is then overlooked for a promotion.
-The purpose of the employee’s passive aggressive behavior, is accomplished.
+The purpose of the employee’s passive aggressive behaviour, is accomplished.

 Passive Aggression Can Be A Powerful Tool

-Passive aggressive behavior, is denying the feelings of anger, withdrawing oneself from direct communication, casting themselves as the victim, or sabotaging the success of others.
+Passive aggressive behaviour, is denying the feelings of anger, withdrawing oneself from direct communication, casting themselves as the victim, or sabotaging the success of others.

 These are the residual effects, forcing the recipients into an emotional roller coaster ride.